-Blame It On The Beatles And Bill Shankly will be published as a paperback at the end of September 2018.
-It is already available as an e-book.
+Blame It On The Beatles And Bill Shankly was published as a paperback at the end of September 2018.
+It is also available as an e-book.

 This is a really pleasant nostalgia trip, filled with real-life incidents of the rise of the Betles and Liverpool football club.
 The fictional story is a little weak and not particularly exciting, but it forms a framework on which to hang a factually accurate account of the exciting times that were the early 1960s, which the author actually experienced.
 My husband is from Liverpool and was a young teenager at that time also, so it felt very real to me.
 Thanks, I enjoyed it!